 Copy editors check articles for spelling, grammatical, and factual errors before they’re published.
 Many students are introduced to the CT‘s writing process through copy editing, and it provides good experience for those interested in applying for editor positions in the future.

 Most copyediting takes places on Sundays before each issue is published.
 If you’d like to help, email our Copy Chief at email@example.com.

-CT breaks up its content into six sections are six sections: News, Opinions, Features, Humor, Culture, and Sports.
+CT breaks up its content into five sections: News, Opinions, Features, Humor, and Culture.

-Students start off as contributing writers, but can become a section Staff Writer after meeting their respective section’s article quota.
+Students start off as contributing writers, but can become a section Staff Writer after meeting their respective section’s article quota (usually 3 per semester).
 Staff Writers are invited to attend our weekly “budget” meetings on Sundays, where we discuss story ideas, logistics, and upcoming CT events.

 To start writing, ask to be placed on a section’s weekly email list by emailing a section editor or filling out this Google form.
 When you get their email on Sunday or Monday, volunteer to take story assignments that interest you.
 You can also submit your own article suggestions to section editors via email.
-If you are unsure of which section you would like to contribute to, contact the Publisher at firstname.lastname@example.org.
+If you are unsure of which section you would like to contribute to, contact our Editor-in-Chief Alyssa Koh at firstname.lastname@example.org.
 Please see our contact page for the current section editors.

 Photography and Video

 Photographers can have their work featured in our articles, and a student will be credited first as a contributing photographer, and then as a member of our Photo Staff once they meet a contribution quota.
 To start taking photos, contact email@example.com.

 CT also has many video projects that aspiring videographers can work on.
 To start making videos for us, contact email@example.com.

 CT also has illustrators whose work appears with articles in print and online.
 Graphic designers can also assist the presentation editors in creating graphics that complement articles in print and online.
 For illustrations, contact firstname.lastname@example.org.
 For graphic design, contact email@example.com.